Claire Nitch

-Claire Nitch (born 7 August 1971 in Johannesburg, South Africa) is a squash player from South Africa.
+Claire Nitch (born 7 August 1971 in Johannesburg, South Africa) is a South African squash player.

 Nitch reached a career-high world ranking of World No. 9 in 1997.
 At the 1998 Commonwealth Games, she won a bronze medal in the women's doubles (partnering Natalie Grainger).

 Nitch has won the South African national squash title nine times.
 As a junior, she also won the national under-19 and under-21 titles.